nodejs/node/doc/api/addons.md

 In order to be loaded from multiple Node.js environments, such as a main thread and a Worker thread, an add-on needs to either:

-* Be an N-API addon, or
+* Be a Node.js API addon, or
 * Be declared as context-aware using `NODE_MODULE_INIT()` as described above

 In order to support [`Worker`][] threads, addons need to clean up any resources